Banca Ifis Logo

 With reference to the Polish and Romanian subsidiary, the treasury activity is coordinated by the Parent Company.

-For further information, please refer to the 2022 consolidated reports and financial statements.
+For further information, please refer to the 2023 consolidated reports and financial statements.

-Impacts resulting from the Covid-19 pandemic
+Impacts deriving from the macroeconomic environment

-For further information, please refer to the 2022 consolidated reports and financial statements.
+For further information, please refer to the 2023 consolidated reports and financial statements.

 Operational risks